NethermindEth/pitchlake-coprocessor/README.md

 ```

 `benchmark` - consist of commonly shared rust functions in floating point and fixed point
 `benchmark-risc0` - consist of guest programs to run various sub functions
+`data-gathering` - contains code to gather data from the original implementation and the modified implementation
 `main` - contains the original unoptimzed implementation as well as optimized twap and volatility calculation